fic2/runner/README.md

 Docker is an open-source project for shipping and running applications inside lightweight software containers that can run anywhere.
 Any application that runs on Linux can be packaged as a Docker container.

-Docker is very popular, and there are more than 70,000 Dockerized applications at the [DockerHub Registry](https://registry.hub.docker.com/)
+Docker is very popular, and there are more than 70,000 Dockerized applications in the [DockerHub Registry](https://registry.hub.docker.com/).

 How can I use the Docker images of the enablers?
 ------------------------------------------------